sanskrit/raw_etexts_english/blogs/manasataramgini/2012-10-23_a-personal-discursion-on-conic-sections.md

 +++
-title = "A personal discursion on conicxa0sections"
+title = "A personal discursion on conic sections"

 +++
 The brothers Menaechmus and Dinostratus, as per the last great yavana